 The pandemic has presented us with special circumstances, but we are here to support you.
 Please take a look at the frequently asked questions below.
 If these don’t answer your questions, email us at firstname.lastname@example.org.
-We also invite you to see our advice and resources designed specifically for our current situation, What You Can Do in Fall 2020.
+We also invite you to see our advice and resources designed specifically for our current situation, What You Can Do: Resources for Exploration & Search.

 YES.
 Following guidelines from our University leadership as well as the CDC, we are unable to meet in-person at this time.
-However, we are available for email, phone, and video advising, as well as online programming.
+However, we are available for email, phone, and video advising, Live Chat, and online programming.
 Please use our online scheduling tool to find an advisor who is a good fit for your interests and availability.
 We also recommend that you keep up to date with our upcoming events page and utilize CAREERlink to search for internships and full-time opportunities and RSVP for events.

 Hop on our Live Chat feature for quick questions and document reviews each weekday.
 This is a good way to get feedback on your resume, cover letter, personal statement or email communications.
 It is also a good resource for getting help with navigating CAREERlink or extremely time sensitive questions related to job offers and negotiations.